-Whistleblowers make certain wrongdoings known for the benefit of the public.
-In Queensland, Whistleblowers are protected by law from criminal prosecution or legal action against them.
+A whistleblower is a person who discloses information about wrongdoings for the benefit of the public.
+In Queensland, whistleblowers are protected by law from criminal prosecution or legal action being taken against them.

 Who should a whistleblower tell?

-You should tell somebody in the organisation in which the wrongdoing happened or any member of legislative assembly or the Crime and Misconduct Commission.
+You should tell somebody in the organisation in which the wrongdoing happened or any member of legislative assembly or the Crime and Corruption Commission.